New in version 2.2.

 Aggregation pipeline have some limitations on value types and result size.
 See Aggregation Pipeline Limits for details on limits and restrictions on the aggregation pipeline.

-The MongoDB aggregation pipeline starts with the documents of a collection and streams the documents from one pipeline operator to the next to process the documents.
-Each operator in the pipeline transforms the documents as they pass through the pipeline.
-Pipeline operators do not need to produce one output document for every input document.
-Operators may generate new documents or filter out documents.
-Pipeline operators can be repeated in the pipeline.
+The MongoDB aggregation pipeline consists of stages.
+Each stage transforms the documents as they pass through the pipeline.
+Pipeline stages do not need to produce one output document for every input document; e.g., some stages may generate new documents or filter out documents.
+Pipeline stages can appear multiple times in the pipeline.

-Each pipeline operator takes a pipeline expression as its operand.
+Some pipeline stages takes a pipeline expression as its operand.
 Pipeline expressions specify the transformation to apply to the input documents.
-Expressions have a document structure and can contain fields, values, and operators.
+Expressions have a document structure and can contain other expression.

 Pipeline expressions can only operate on the current document in the pipeline and cannot refer to data from other documents: expression operations provide in-memory transformation of documents.